dnguyengithub/dnguyengithub.github.io/_pages/cv.md

 ## Work experience & professional activities
 * 02/2020-03/2020: <strong>Visiting fellow</strong>, <a href="https://www.cls.fr/en/cls-group">CLS (Collecte Localisation Satellites)</a>
-  * Worked with AIS experts at CLS to evaluate my research prototype---<a href="https://arxiv.org/pdf/1912.00682.pdf">GeoTrackNet</a>.
+  * Worked with AIS experts at CLS to evaluate my research prototype---<a href="https://arxiv.org/pdf/1912.00682.pdf">GeoTrackNet</a>: on real-life data: tested the limits of the model, explained the results.
-  * Discussed with engineers at CLS to integrate GeoTrackNet into CLS's Big data system <a href="https://maritime-intelligence.groupcls.com/integrated-solutions/maritime-awareness-system">MAS (Maritime Awareness System)</a>.
+  * Discussed with engineers at CLS to integrate GeoTrackNet into CLS's Big data system <a href="https://maritime-intelligence.groupcls.com/integrated-solutions/maritime-awareness-system">MAS (Maritime Awareness System)</a>: how to run the model in a distributed system and in real-time.

 * 09/2019-11/2019: <strong>Visiting graduate student</strong>, <a href="https://bigdata.cs.dal.ca">Dalhousie Institute for Big Data Analytics</a>
   * Created a deep learning model to detect sablefish from maritime passive acoustic data.